 If your clematis is suffering from a fungal disease, fungicide is usually the easiest option.
 Although synthetic fungicides are available, try to use organic fungicides wherever possible.
 This reduces the risk of chemicals leaching into the soil or killing beneficial bacteria and insects.

 If a pest infestation is severe enough, you may need to use pesticides.
 However, try and use organic pesticides rather than synthetic ones.
 Synthetic pesticides rely on chemicals that can leach into the soil around your clematis, killing beneficial bacteria.

 Managing Common Clematis Pests and Diseases

 Clematis require fertile, well-draining soils that provide plenty of nutrients for flower growth.
-Loamy or silty soils are ideal, although others soils can also work with added drainage or nutrients.
+Loamy or silty soils are ideal, although others can also work with added drainage or nutrients.
 Feed clematis plants every 4 to 6 weeks during the growing season.

 Prune your clematis at the correct time of year to promote good airflow.
 This reduces the risk of fungal infections like powdery mildew.
 Clematis are divided into three main pruning groups depending on when they flower.

-To get the most enjoyment from your symbolic clematis flowers, it’s vital to protect it against pests and diseases.
+To get the most enjoyment from your clematis flowers, it’s vital to protect it against pests and diseases.
 Common clematis pests include aphids, scale insects, and spider mites.
-Clematis vines can also suffer from diseases such as clematis wilt and powdery mildew.
-Horticultural oils, insecticidal soap, and organic pesticides and fungicides can treat most problems.
+Clematis vines can also suffer from diseases such as wilt and powdery mildew.
+Horticultural oils, insecticidal soap, organic pesticides and fungicides can treat most problems.